CLTS FS Instructions Module 5 - Behaviors

 This behavior is checked for children who:

-• Run off in a store and leave the building without notice.
+• Run off in a store.

 • Run away without regard for safety or where they are going (for example, darting out in traffic, unaware of surroundings).